 - Adjectives: The angry colonists attacked the threatening soldiers.

 Students with DLD don’t seem to pick up on word patterns (i.e., syntax) as well as their peers.
-Also, they struggle to remember, attend to, and manipulate sentences that are complex or dense with details in working memory.
+Also, they struggle to remember, attend to, and manipulate complex sentences in working memory.

 Students encounter these sentences all the time in school.
 Montgomery, Gillam, and Evans (2021) wanted to shed light on what goes into sentence comprehension so effective treatment can be designed.